 - A site visitor who didn’t follow instructions from site supervisors

 Our construction accident lawyers in Hershey can help you figure out who’s to blame for your injury and make sure they pay for your losses.

 Contact a Hershey Construction Accident Attorney Today

 Construction is one of the most dangerous professions, especially when others act recklessly on worksites.
 Getting paid fairly for losses caused by construction accidents is challenging for anyone without legal expertise, even if you have significant evidence of someone else’s carelessness.

 Luckily, you don’t have to pursue your claim alone.
-A Hershey construction accident lawyer at Ostroff Injury Law will fight like hell for the payments you deserve from the people responsible for harming you.
+A Hershey construction accident lawyer at Ostroff Godshall Injury and Accident Lawyers will fight like hell for the payments you deserve from the people responsible for harming you.
 You won’t pay us anything until we get the compensation you need, so call us today to discuss your options in a free consultation.